NuriddinovMA/ABCE/README.md

 # ABCE
 contrast_enhancing.py - processing of OE matrix with enhancing

-cropped_pc.py - processing of OE matrix with cropping heterochomatin
+cropped_pc.py - processing of OE matrix with cropping heterochomatine

 to_r.py - r-script manager